 Directors make major decisions about the corporation's policies and finances.
 Directors approve loans, appoint officers, determine salaries, and authorize the issuing of stock.

-Normally, the initial owners of the corporation name directors prior to the business opening.
-Usually the owners appoint themselves, but that's not always the case.
+Normally, the initial owners of the corporation name directors before the business opening.
+Usually, the owners appoint themselves, but that's not always the case.